 About Gil Barndollar

-Dr. Barndollar holds an AB in history from Bowdoin College and MPhil and PhD degrees in history from the University of Cambridge, where he was a Keasbey Scholar.
-At CSS he is leading a project examining America’s All Volunteer Force and modern conscript armies.
+Dr. Barndollar holds an AB in history from Bowdoin College and MPhil and PhD degrees in history from the University of Cambridge, where his dissertation examined small wars and British cavalry mechanization during the interwar period.
+At CSS Dr. Barndollar is leading a project examining America’s All Volunteer Force and modern conscript armies.